adamcogen/drum-machine/README.md

 - Load example sequencer patterns from the 'examples' dropdown.
 - Adjust the volume of each note using click+v.
 The louder the note, the larger its circle will be on-screen.
 - Press the tab key to toggle an analytics menu showing details about notes and sequencer rows
+- Hold the shift key while click-dragging to make edits with higher precision

 ![Drum Machine](assets/images/screenshot-with-help-text-7_5_2023.png "Drum Machine")